Couchers-org/couchers/app/backend/templates/account_recovery_successful.md

 ---
-subject: "Your Couchers.org account has been recovered"
+subject: "Your Couchers.org account has been recovered!"
 ---

 Hi {{ user.name|couchers_escape }}!